Initialization data disk (Linux)

 explain

-The yum command in this step is applicable to Linux distributions such as CentOS.
-For other Linux distributions, please modify the installation command according to the actual package management software.
-For example, Debian or Ubuntu, use Apt get install<package name>
+yum Commands for CentOS etc. Linux Release version. other Linux For the release version, please modify the installation command according to the actual package management software. for example Debian or Ubuntu, Please use the following command to install Parted Tools:

-2. Use the Parted tool to partition the data disk.
+2. use Parted The tool partitions the data disk.

 1. Run the following command to start partitioning.
 This operation is based on the data disk /dev/vdb Take for example.